vScripter/Chester/README.md

 # Chester
-Lightweight, Plugin-based infrastructure testing and remediation using PowerShell and Pester.
+Lightweight, plugin-based infrastructure validation and remediation using PowerShell and Pester.

 If you do not see any source code, check the `develop` [branch](https://github.com/vScripter/Chester/tree/develop)!